tommyettinger/anim8-gdx/README.md

       - Subtle banding sometimes happened even with NEUE on gradients before 0.3.5, but this improved in that release.
     - NEUE may sometimes look "sandy" when there isn't a single good matching color for a flat span of pixels; if this is a problem, SCATTER can look better.
-    - This used to be the default, but the new default WREN handles perceived color quite a bit better.
+    - This used to be the default, but the new default OVERBOARD handles perceived color quite a bit better.
     - BLUE_NOISE, GRADIENT_NOISE, or ROBERTS will likely look better in pixel art animations, but NEUE can look better for still pixel art.
   - ROBERTS